cloudfoundry/cf-networking-release/docs/dynamic-asg-overview.md

 **Steps taken to create and enforce dynamic ASGs**
 1. An operator creates and binds and ASG.
+1. Cloud Controller updates its internal reference to the last time ASGs were modified. **NOTE** This only occurs on `/v3` API endpoints.
-1. A new job, the Policy Server ASG Syncer, polls Cloud Controller for all ASGs.
+1. A new job, the Policy Server ASG Syncer, polls Cloud Controller for the last time ASGs were updated.
+If changes have been made, it syncs all ASGs.
    The syncer saves all the ASGs in the policy server DB.
 This poll interval is controlled by the syncer's bosh property [`asg_poll_interval_seconds`](https://github.com/cloudfoundry/cf-networking-release/blob/0c5029c88e9f61bb94829b4e0b8ed6732f30f9f0/jobs/policy-server-asg-syncer/spec#L31-L33).